<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 Flexible, Open Content Creation

-A traditional corporate LMS is a closed system that does not allow you to incorporate learning resources from outside the organization.
-You are limited strictly to the training resources created by administrators within your organization.
+A traditional corporate LMS is a closed system that does not allow you to incorporate learning resources outside the organization.
+Admins on the sales enablement team are limited strictly to the training resources created by administrators within your organization.

-Because it is very difficult to constantly create a vast amount of up-to-date content, traditional corporate LMSs are extremely limited in the value they can provide learners.
+Because it is tough to constantly create a vast amount of up-to-date content, traditional corporate LMSs are extremely limited in the value they can provide learners.

-In a fast-paced business environment, you need the ability to provide up-to-date information and bite-sized training as quickly as possible.
-Having all of the up-to-date product information in one place not only ensures that sales reps can effectively sell, but it also ensures brand messaging stays consistent across sales teams.
+In a fast-paced business environment, you must quickly provide up-to-date information and bite-sized training.
+Having all of the up-to-date product information in one place ensures that sales reps can effectively sell and that brand messaging stays consistent across sales teams.

-In order to achieve this, you should have the flexibility to create and share training and information in whatever length and format you choose, rather than being limited to the long, rigid, traditional course structure of an LMS.
+To achieve this, you should have the flexibility to create and share training and day-to-day information in whatever length and format you choose rather than being limited to the long, rigid, traditional course structure of an LMS.

-In addition, both sales leaders and sales reps should be able to add relevant and useful content from any source, both within and outside the organization.
-When content can be sourced and curated from a wide array of sources, learning options expand drastically.
+In addition, sales leaders and reps should be able to add relevant and valuable content from any source, both within and outside the organization.
+Learning options expand drastically when content can be sourced and curated from a wide array of sources.

-Instead of having to create original training on a new methodology or tactic, for example, you should be able to simply add an existing YouTube video, slideshow, or blog article from a third party directly into the platform for learners to review.
-This ensures that your entire team is using the latest, and most effective selling strategies and tactics.
+Instead of creating initial training on a new methodology or tactic, for example, you should be able to add an existing YouTube video, slideshow, template, or blog article from a third party directly into the platform for learners to review.
+This ensures your team uses the latest and most effective selling strategies and tactics.

 In addition, high-performing reps should be able to share their insights, tactics, and best practices with the rest of the sales team.
 The best submissions can then be turned into formal training content.

-The right corporate learning tool should support any kind of content you already have, and allow you to upload content in any format, such as PDF, video files, Google docs, blog posts, YouTube videos, HTML packages, SCORM packages, and more.
+The right corporate learning tool should support any content you already have and allow you to upload content in any format, such as PDF, video files, Google docs, blog posts, YouTube videos, HTML packages, SCORM packages, and more.

 Unfortunately, a traditional LMS will rarely, if ever, provide this kind of flexibility.